Floating gardens coming to Royal Victoria Dock

 We have great confidence that the floating gardens at the Royal Docks will accomplish all of these and are relishing the installation where we can see it come to life".

-The draft design for the gardens is shown abov, and the space is expected to open in Spring 2021, with the hope that it becomes a beloved oasis for everyone in search of a tranquil spot.
+The draft design for the gardens is shown above, and the space is expected to open in Summer 2021, with the hope that it becomes a beloved oasis for everyone in search of a tranquil spot.
 It is planned to locate on the northern side of Royal Victoria Dock with ramp access down to the gardens.
 Measuring over 315 square metres and providing a floating wetland habitat for around 4,000 aquatic plant species, the gardens will create a unique and prominent hotspot for urban biodiversity in the centre of London.
 The floating gardens are being developed as a pilot project to activate the water and will support future water proposals.
-Though they will be located in Royal Victoria Dock initially, the structure is moveable and could be relocated elsewhere in the Royal Docks as other proposals are developed and brought forward through the wider Royal Docks works to activate the water.
-The floating gardens are subject to planning approval.
+Though they will be located in Royal Victoria Dock initially, the structure is moveable.
+It could be relocated elsewhere in the Royal Docks as other proposals are developed and brought forward through the wider Royal Docks works to activate the water.

 Stories from around the docks